yujiatay/zerosum/README.md

 ZeroSum is a social experiment game that pits players against each other in a winners-take-all fashion.

+## Game Instructions

+1. Log in with Facebook at https://zerosum.ml
+2. Read our Hattoria storyline and tutorial!
+3. Enjoy the game 🎲

 ## Architecture

 ### Frontend